Lidya1234/HTML_FORMS/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-HTML FORMS : Mint sign up page clone
+# Project : HTML FORMS ( Mint sign up page clone )

->
+> We created a clone of a Mint's Signup page, with input form for the creation of a new account.

 ![screenshot](./app_screenshot.png)

-We created a clone of a Mint's Signup page, with input form for the creation of a new account.

 ## Built With